 The Longwood Police Department is comprised of 48 law enforcement officers and support staff providing 24 hour coverage to the City's residents, business community and visitors.
 The police department utilizes Uniform Road Patrol, Traffic Enforcement, Criminal Investigations, Community Relations, K-9, Code Enforcement/Field Services and School Resource Programs.

 These programs are utilized to enforce all state and local laws, while also protecting the lives and property of the citizens of Longwood.
-The Longwood Police Department believes in a duty to act through accountability, consistency and transparency (A.C.T.).
+The Longwood Police Department is Committed to Our Community.

 Pursuant to an FBI and